 Scáthach appears in the Irish legends because one of those who successfully came to her for training was the legendary Ulster hero Cúchulainn, after whom, it is said, the Cuillin on Skye are named.
 The back-story is that Cúchulainn had fallen in love with Emer, but her father, Forgall, only agreed to their marriage on the condition that Cúchulainn first completed his training as a warrior.
 Cúchulainn and his friend Ferdiad duly travelled to Skye and gained access to Dún Scáith, where Scáthach turned them into fully fledged warriors.
 She also gave Cúchulainn his deadly barbed spear, the Gáe Bulg.

-As part of his training Cúchulainn helped Scáthach overcome a neighbouring female chieftain, Aífe or Aoife (who by some accounts was also Scáthach's sister), and forced her to make peace, in the process fathering a son by Aífe.
+This was an age in which different moral values apparently applied.
+As part of his training Cúchulainn helped Scáthach overcome a neighbouring female chieftain, Aífe or Aoife (who by some accounts was also Scáthach's sister), and forced her to make peace.
+It is said that in the process he fathered a son by Aífe.
 Cúchulainn also ended up sleeping with Scáthach's daughter Uathach, whose husband Cochar Croibhe he then killed in a duel.
-On completion of his training, Scáthach also slept with Cúchulainn.
+On completion of his training, Scáthach is said to have also slept with Cúchulainn.

 By some accounts Scáthach was also a formidable magician with the gift of prophecy.
 She also, again by some accounts, became the Celtic goddess of the dead, ensuring the passage of those killed in battle to Tír na nÓg, the Land of Eternal Youth and the most popular of the Otherworlds in Celtic mythology.